modlfo/VultModules/content/Dopamine.md

 ### Recording

-You can start by recording an input signal in two different ways: from your own input, or feeding back the output of Dopamine into itself.
+In order to record the input, you need to enable the INPUT monitoring by pressing the button.
 To record your own input, first, provide a clock signal into the CLK input and the data you want to record in the CV and GATE inputs.
 Select how long you want the sequence to be using the STEPS control.
 Pressing the REC button will arm the machine and the LED will turn light red.
 When the sequence ends, the recording will start and the LED will be full red.
 Once the sequence ends, the recording will stop.
 You can monitor what you are recording by checking the outputs, these will display exactly what's being recorded.

-If you want to record the output of the machine itself, press the FEEDBACK button and next time you record a sequence this one will be merger with your input signal and captured.
+By default, the input and output of Dopamine are merged and recorded.
+If you don't want to record the output, decrease the DEFECTS control.

 We can record multiple times information into the neurons.
 In this case, the memories are gonna be merged and the neurons will come up with variations of the recordings during playback.